Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Conclusion

-\textbf{Conclusions} This paper introduced \APPROACH, a new benchmark and dynamic datasets for autonomous assessment of LLM capabilities in the truth maintenance task.
-Our approach to dataset synthesis allows us to scale without requiring any human labeling.
-Our approach for assessment evaluates \FTT{} without any human intervention and provides accurate results by using verifiers to guarantee correctness over all inputs.
-Our framework is easily extensible and provides several prepackaged datasets to quickly assess LLMs.
+We introduced \APPROACH, a new benchmark for autonomously assessing LLM truth maintenance in formal language translation. \APPROACH{} allows scalable data generation without human labeling and autonomously evaluates truth maintenance using formal verifiers to guarantee correctness.
+It is easily extensible and provides several prepackaged datasets and dataset generators to assess new LLMs quickly.
 Furthermore, our evaluation indicates that SOTA LLMs and LRMs are not performant in this task.
-Finally, we show that our metric can be used as an indicator of performance on other \FS{}-based tasks and thus can be used as a surrogate benchmark for evaluating new LLMs as and when they are developed.
+Finally, we show that our metric is predictive of performance on other formal-language-based tasks and thus can be used as a surrogate benchmark for evaluating future LLMs.

-\textbf{Broader Impact} This work introduces a way to automatically assess whether LLMs can understand their own generations and preserve their truth while automatically scaling datasets.
-Applications of this work could be used by researchers or industries to robustly evaluate the performance of LLMs in this task.
-These results could be used to determine the suitability and safety of using LLMs in \FS{}-based tasks such as autoformalization, code generation, etc. As our results show, \APPROACH{} can be used as a surrogate to estimate performance when new LLMs are developed.

-\textbf{Limitations and Future Work} One interesting extension of current work is to utilize the $\lambda$-calculus to further expand the datasets that can be generated.
-One limitation of our current framework is that the \NL{} is assumed to use the English vocabulary.
-Adding support for other languages is an interesting extension that we leave to future work.
-Another limitation pertains to the use of formal verifiers.
-It is well-known that first-order logic is undecidable \citep{DBLP:books/daglib/0017977}.
-We mitigate this by using \FS{} verifiers loaded with the appropriate timeout and logging mechanisms.
-Another way to mitigate this issue is to use grammars that generate strings from decidable fragments of the formal syntax.
-One interesting application of \APPROACH{} is to use the generated evaluations as datasets for back-translation to improve the autoformalization capabilities of models \citep{DBLP:journals/corr/abs-2311-03755}.

-\textbf{Threats to Validity} Our reported results for paid APIs are dependent on the model checkpoints used to be available.
-Most paid APIs provide a disclaimer that checkpoints may be deleted without notice.
-As is the case with several evaluation methodologies for LLMs, one must be careful when interpreting results and use pass@k and other detailed measures such as standard deviations to increase confidence.
-We report pass@1 due to the high cost of pass@k for our complete dataset $|\mathcal{D}^{*}|\sim 85k \times 2 \text{ prompts}$ but do report standard deviations across 10 runs (on a single batch of $2k$ samples) in Appendix \ref{appendix:std_dev_eval}.
-As is the case with many existing works in the literature, our approach assumes the soundness of the verifier programs and parsing libraries used.
-Software bugs in the verifier program or parsing libraries could cause false signals to be output by \APPROACH{}.

-\textbf{Ethical Considerations} Our work involves using LLMs for generating text.
-Naturally, it is imperative to ensure that appropriate guardrails are in place to prevent offensive content from being generated and/or displayed.
-We do not use any personally identifiable information in \APPROACH{}.